 Respond to books by creating new story scenarios with this paper plate story spinner.

-Using Crayola® Colored Pencils or Color Sticks, divide a small paper plate into pie-shaped sections.
-Write the name of a character from the story you read in each pie piece.
+Using Crayola® Erasable Colored Pencils or Color Sticks, students divide a small paper plate into pie-shaped sections.
+Have adult assistance available if needed.
+Students write the name of a character from the story you read in each pie piece.
 Make the letters distinctive and colorful.

 Attach the small plate to a large paper plate by poking a hole through the center with a brass paper fastener.
 Secure the fastener on the back.

 On the rim of the large plate, students write the book title and author.
 Then add more lines with colored pencils or color sticks to divide the remaining space.
 Fill with events and actions from the story.